 - Zero-trust security

-Zero trust is a comprehensive approach to securing all access across your networks, applications, and environment.
-This approach helps secure access from users, end-user devices, APIs, IoT, micro services, containers, and more.
+Zero trusts is a comprehensive approach to securing all access across your networks, applications, and environment.
+This approach helps secure access from users, end-user devices, APIs, IoT, microservices, containers, and more.
 It protects your workforce, workloads, and workplace.
 In Zero Trust, you identify a “protect surface.”
-The protect surface is made up of the network’s most critical and valuable data, assets, applications and services – DAAS, for short.
+The protected surface is made up of the network’s most critical and valuable data, assets, applications, and services – DAAS, for short.
 Protect surfaces are unique to each organization.
-Because it contains only what’s most critical to an organization’s operations, the protect surface is orders of magnitude smaller than the attack surface, and it is always knowable.
+Because it contains only what’s most critical to an organization’s operations, the protective surface is orders of magnitude smaller than the attack surface, and it is always knowable.

-With your protect surface identified, you can identify how traffic moves across the organization concerning protect surface.
-Understanding who the users are, which applications they are using and how they are connecting is the only way to determine and enforce policy that ensures secure access to your data.
-Once you understand the interdependencies between the DAAS, infrastructure, services and users, you should put controls in place as close to the protect surface as possible, creating a micro perimeter around it.
+With your protect surface identified, you can identify how traffic moves across the organization concerning protecting the surface.
+Understanding who the users are, which applications they are using, and how they are connecting is the only way to determine and enforce a policy that ensures secure access to your data.
+Once you understand the interdependencies between the DAAS, infrastructure, services, and users, you should put controls in place as close to the protected surface as possible, creating a micro perimeter around it.
 This micro perimeter moves with the protect surface, wherever it goes.
-You can create a micro perimeter by deploying a segmentation gateway, more commonly known as a next-generation firewall, to ensure only known, allowed traffic or legitimate applications have access to the protect surface.
+You can create a micro perimeter by deploying a segmentation gateway, more commonly known as a next-generation firewall, to ensure only known, allowed traffic or legitimate applications have access to the protected surface.